 Sunshine Coast Council, Noosa Council and Regional Development Australia Sunshine Coast, along with their project partners have been awarded Advance Queensland Regional Innovation funding.
 The funding was collectively matched by a number of organisations providing over $1 million over 3 years to develop innovation and entrepreneurial activities across the Sunshine Coast region.

 About the program

-Our vision is to animate a culture of innovation on the Sunshine Coast
+Our vision is to fuel the culture of innovation on the Sunshine Coast

 Our purpose is to invest in innovative programs that make a difference to our community.

 #SCRIPT is a collaboration of local entrepreneurs, businesses, government stakeholders and community members dedicated to growing innovation and business capacity on the coast.
-Sunshine Coast has a strong innovation ecosystem and this funding will allow for greater networking and enable more entrepreneurial activity, resulting in more jobs and a boosted economy.
+Sunshine Coast has a strong innovation ecosystem and this funding allows for greater networking and enables more entrepreneurial activity, resulting in more jobs and a boosted economy.

 To bring about these outcomes, activities and resources are aligned to the following key priority areas: